 Almost all the time, accommodations and hotel restaurants need a certain number of days of advance notice to prepare vegan food, so please check the individual websites carefully.
 Unless they are a totally vegan property like Goen no Mori or offer a vegan plan you can book like Kashiwaya or Kameisei ryokans, call or email to confirm and receive a response that they can make vegan food for you.
 Double check the check-in time carefully as late check-ins at properties like ryokan and onsen hotels may not be able to receive dinner that night.

-It can be difficult to find an onsen hotel which accepts tattooed patrons, especially those with larger tattoos that can’t be covered- Kamihoroso and Kashiwaya Ryokan are both listed as “all tattoos accepted” on the excellent website Tattoo Friendly (English).
+It can be difficult to find an onsen hotel which accepts tattooed patrons, especially those with larger tattoos that cannot be covered.
+These places do exist, however, for example Kashiwaya Ryokan, which published the blogpost “Tattoo-Friendly Onsens: Will the Day Come When These Become the Norm in Japan?”
+(English) on their website.
 We’ve listed some information on properties that accept patrons with tattoos where available.
 It’s often possible to find this information on the English-language section of the accommodation website, on the TripAdvisor or Booking.com listings, or by asking directly in simple English on the latter two sites (as well as of course calling directly in Japanese if you can speak it).

 While every effort has been made to ensure that this list is kept up-to-date, please confirm that options exist before booking, as things do change.
 If you find that some information is no longer accurate please do contact us at isitveganjapan at gmail dot com and let us know so we can update this page.